-Sure, sometimes they are big—such as a promotion, a raise, or even a vacation (a real one that doesn’t involve endlessly checking email).
+Sure, sometimes they are significant—such as a promotion, a raise, or even a vacation (a real one that doesn’t involve endlessly checking email).

 But sometimes the small things make a difference, too, such as office occasions (coffee Monday anyone?) or birthday celebrations.

 But there’s a workplace change that’s getting more and more acceptance for the positive effects it has all around: office pets.

 Part of the reason people want to bring their pets to work is that, well, we have more pets—over 84 million households.

 And corporate America is starting to listen and consider the best ways to incorporate family members into the work schedule.

 Bringing your dog to work improves work-life balance, develops social skills, and boosts creativity.

 Office pets also provide benefits for other employees because they help reduce stress and increases both productivity and positivity.

 So what should you consider before adopting an office pets policy?

 First, survey employees to make sure the majority are comfortable with that idea.